GaPaLa/PeLaTun/README.md

 # "Peristaltic" Last Layer Tuning (PeLaTun?)

+# NOTE! the target here is 8GB and we reach this as observed in Colab on a T4 GPU, but on an actual 8GB VRAM GPU is runs OOM if you use Adam.
+It fits with SGD but this is obviously not ideal!
+Needs more work.

 ## Overview

 For very low resource fine tuning, you may consider last layer(s) finetuning, but you may not be able to even fit the model in VRAM, let alone for inference or training.